kcenow/reAPP/README.md

 <h1>:cd: Install <a href="#-reapp" title="Go to Navigation">[↑]</a></h1>

 * To select which application you want to restart, just move "<b>_reAPP.exe</b>" in the directory where your target application is located.
-Then Rename it to "<b>_targetappname.exe</b>", where targetappname is the name of the application you want to restart, customize _reAPP.ini file and then start the renamed application, it will be installed automaticaly and Uninstall shortcut will be created in current directory!
+Then Rename it to "<b>_targetappname.exe</b>", where targetappname is the name of the application you want to restart, customize _reAPP.ini file and then start the renamed application.
+It will be installed automaticaly and Uninstall shortcut will be created in current directory!

 <br />